-A. We serve both independent senior women and those who can no longer live on their own.
-Furthermore, as a New York State-licensed Assisted Living Program facility, we serve women who need even more care than is provided in an Adult Home.
+A. We serve both independent senior women and men and those who can no longer live on their own.
+Furthermore, as a New York State-licensed Assisted Living Program facility, we serve people who need even more care than is provided in an Adult Home.
 This means our residents can remain here as long as they don’t require the total care of a Nursing Home.

 Q. What is the Assisted Living Program?

 A. Visit our Assisted Living Program webpage for more answers.

 Q. My parent has a long term care policy.
 Will it cover their charges at the WCA Home?

 A. Each policy differs.
 For example, many long term care insurance will pay for the Assisted Living Program services but may not pay for the Adult home rent.
 Our Business Office Manager can help you find out what your policy will cover.

 Q. Do you manage medication for your residents?

 A. Yes, the WCA Home monitors all prescription medicines and distributes the medications as required to each resident.
 Our medication management and delivery system is computerized and keyed to each individual by photo, and our staff distributes medication personally to each resident.

 Q. How does a resident obtain her medication from the pharmacy while living at the home?